awsdocs/aws-codedeploy-user-guide/doc_source/monitoring-cloudwatch-events.md

 ****
 [\[See the AWS documentation website for more details\]](http://docs.aws.amazon.com/codedeploy/latest/userguide/monitoring-cloudwatch-events.html)

-1. Specify which AWS CodeDeploy applications the rule applies to:
+1. Specify which CodeDeploy applications the rule applies to:
    + To make a rule that applies to all applications, choose **Any application**, and then skip to step 8\.
    + To make a rule that applies to one application only, choose **Specific application**, and then choose the name of the application from the list\.